Erdogan announces that Turkish elections will take place on May 14 - ExBulletin

 If no candidate obtains more than 50% of the vote, a second round of voting will take place on May 28.

-Erdogan, who has served since 2003 first as prime minister and as president since 2014, faces his toughest election yet as Turkey’s struggling economy grapples with a galloping inflation.
+Erdogan, who has served since 2003 first as prime minister and as president since 2014, faces his toughest election yet as Turkey’s struggling economy grapples with runaway inflation .

 An alliance of six opposition parties has yet to field a presidential candidate.
 A pro-Kurdish party which is the third largest in parliament has so far been kicked out of the alliance and said it could field its own candidate.